oasis-tcs/odata-specs/odata-url-conventions/temp/odata-v4.01-os-part2-url-conventions-raw.md

-For maximum interoperability, services that support the key-as-segment convention SHOULD also support the canonical [parentheses-style convention](#sec_CanonicalURL) for addressing an entity within a collection, otherwise they MUST specify the URL for each returned entity in a response, as specified by the particular format.
+For maximum interoperability, services that support the key-as-segment convention SHOULD also support the canonical [parentheses-style convention](#CanonicalURL) for addressing an entity within a collection, otherwise they MUST specify the URL for each returned entity in a response, as specified by the particular format.

 Note: the key-as-segment convention can only be used with the canonical (primary) key and cannot be used with alternate keys as the key property